Vidya-Gummadi/assignment2-Gummadi/README.md

 ## Using Pithy Quotes in this section

->Instead of worrying about what you cannot control, shift your energy to what you can create written by _Roy T. Bennett, The Light in the Heart_
+>Instead of worrying about what you cannot control, shift your energy to what you can create written by _Roy T. Bennett_

 >You've gotta dance like there's nobody watching,
 Love like you'll never be hurt,
 Sing like there's nobody listening,